George Henry Bolsover: Career

 After gaining his PhD, from 1937 to 1938 he was a tutor in adult education at the Worcester base of Birmingham University.
 From 1938 to 1943 he lectured on European history at University of Manchester.

 From 1943 to 1947 he was attaché and first secretary at the British Embassy in Moscow.
 After returning to Britain he was appointed director of the School of Slavonic and East European Studies (SSEES), London, from which he retired in 1976.
-He presided over a period of growth in interest in Russian and East European studies and SSEES' post war expansion.
+He presided over a period of growth in interest in Russian and East European studies and the School's post war expansion.

 At the time he joined SSEES, the department was regarded as a bed of pro-Soviet sentiment influenced by Andrew Rothstein, a founding member of the British Communist Party.
 Rothstein had spent several years in Moscow and returned to England in 1931 suspected of being involved with agent development.
 In 1949 Bolsover terminated his contract on the basis that he was not qualified for a post.

 His biography describes him as a shadowy figure to his students and regarded by his staff as intrusively unsupportive and heavy-handed.
-He is referred to as a tough and manipulative personality and "a useful bastard" but when entertaining at home, a genial and hospitable host.
+He is referred to as a tough and manipulative personality and "a useful bastard", but when entertaining at home, a genial and hospitable host.